Joseph K. Hoereth, Ph.D.

 Norma E. Ramos, MSM

-Norma Ramos was hired as Associate Director of Communications for the Institute for Policy and Civic Engagement (IPCE) when it was founded in the fall of 2008, and appointed as Director of Marketing and Communications in September 2010.
-As Director of Marketing and Communications, she is responsible for high-level project management and special project support, in addition to leading and contributing to projects and initiatives which strengthen the Institute’s connection in the areas of research, education and public discourse.
+Norma Ramos was hired as Associate Director of Communications for the Institute for Policy and Civic Engagement (IPCE) when it was founded in the fall of 2008, and appointed as Director of Marketing and Communications in September 2010 and is currently the Director of Engagement and Partnerships.
+She is responsible for high-level project management and special project support, in addition to leading and contributing to projects and initiatives which strengthen the Institute’s connection in the areas of research, education and public discourse.
 She also provides leadership, strategic direction, and management support for the Institute’s research projects, educational and leadership programs and public discourse and dialogue initiatives.

 Kathleen Stauffer, MUPP

 Kathleen Stauffer, Assistant Dean for Administration in the College of Urban Planning and Public Affairs (CUPPA), has over 20 years of experience at UIC.
 She provides human resource and financial expertise for the Institute for Policy and Civic Engagement.